oliverwkim/oliverwkim.github.io/_posts/2023-03-09-Creativity.md

 ## Business Secrets of the Beatles

-We’ve made it around a thousand words in a self-indulgent personal essay on creativity, and while I’ve worked in Albert Hirschman, Tottenham Hotspur, and Diet Coke, I somehow haven’t yet mentioned the Beatles.
+We’ve made it around a thousand words in a self-indulgent personal essay on creativity, and while I’ve worked in Albert Hirschman and Tottenham Hotspur, I somehow haven’t yet mentioned the Beatles.

 The new Beatles documentary _Get Back_ has spawned a whole sub-industry of think-pieces on the creative process, and by now the basic facts are well-known: how the Beatles set themselves a crazy ambitious deadline---compose an album of fourteen songs to perform live in two weeks---and how that pressure unleashed stunning feats of genius---like Paul McCartney creating “Get Back” from nothing in two minutes on his Hofner Bass.